yaronf/I-D/STAR/draft-ietf-acme-star.md

 STAR certificates eliminate an important security feature of PKI which is the ability to revoke certificates.
 Revocation allows the administrator to limit the damage done by a rogue node or an adversary who has control of the private key.
-With STAR certificates expiration replaces revocation so there is a timeliness issue.
+With STAR certificates, expiration replaces revocation so there is a timeliness issue.
 To that end, see also the discussion on clock skew in {{operational-cons-clocks}}.

-It should be noted that revocation also has timeliness issues, because both CRLs and OCSP responses have nextUpdate fields that tell RPs how long they should trust this revocation data.
+It should be noted that revocation also has timeliness issues, because both CRLs and OCSP responses have nextUpdate fields that tell relying parties (RPs) how long they should trust this revocation data.
 These fields are typically set to hours, days, or even weeks in the future.
 Any revocation that happens before the time in nextUpdate goes unnoticed by the RP.